SanaJamal-45/Amazon-Clone/README.md

 This project is made with HTML and CSS .

 ## Demo
-Click on the link below to view the clone! https://sanajamal-tech.github.io/Amazon-Clone/
+Click on the link to view the clone! https://sanajamal-tech.github.io/Amazon-Clone/

 ## Contact